 Martinborough is located near the bottom of the North Island.
-Here’s a little review of my time on the tour and how you can explore the vineyards by bike in Martinborough just like I did!
+Here’s a little review of my time on the tour and how you can explore the vineyards by taking a Martinborough Wine Tour by bike in this beautiful part of New Zealand just like I did!

 Our first stop of the tour was the Victorian style town called Greytown, which is only a 15-minute drive from Martinborough.
 Greytown has an abundance of cute cafés, great coffee, and antique shops.
-After a nice hot chai to warm us up on the cold winters day, we then went for a stroll down the main street and had a quick look at the shops before arriving at Schoc Chocolates, one of my favourite places in Greytown, you can probably guess why!
+After a nice hot chai to warm us up on the cold winters day, we then went for a stroll down the main street and had a quick look at the shops before arriving at Schoc Chocolates.
+This is one of my favourite places in Greytown, you can probably guess why!

 The day was pretty gloomy so we got to try 3 vineyards before the rain set in: Schubert, Margrain and Muirlea Rise.
 They all have very beautiful wines with lots of character.
 After some great tastings and banter, it was lunchtime!
-On a sunny day Green Jersey makes a handmade picnic for you, which is included in the tour, but because it started to rain near the end of our tastings, he took us on a trip to the Lake Ferry restaurant for lunch instead!
+On a sunny day Green Jersey makes a handmade picnic for you, which is included in the tour.
+Because it started to rain near the end of our tastings, he took us on a trip to the Lake Ferry restaurant for lunch instead!

 A delicious lunch by the fire and a little walk around the Lake Ferry area, it was time to head back to Greytown.
 Obviously, this is not something that Stuart includes in every tour, but I loved how he adapted the tour to suit the weather conditions and made sure it didn’t dampen our day in any way!

 Green Jersey Cycle Tours was founded by Stuart and his wife Lucia in 2011.
 Then later in 2014, Joe and Pam joined their successful business.
 They have a number of different tours in the region and a popular cycle tour, which starts in Wellington and goes over the Rimutakas until you get to the Wairarapa.
-I really felt like this tour was personalised and they made you feel like you weren’t just a number like some tours can make you feel.
+I really felt like this tour was personalised.
+They made you feel like you weren’t just a number like some tours can make you feel.
 I really enjoyed my time and I would highly recommend doing this tour when you come to the Wairarapa.

 Another big thank you to Wairarapa Tourism for making it happen.
-If you have any questions about the tour, then leave them down below, or you can contact Stuart directly over at email@example.com
+If you have any questions about the tour, then leave them down below.
+You can also contact Stuart directly over at email@example.com